 The 100th Tour de France will once again climb the famous Mont-Ventoux on July 14.
 In celebration of this special event, I’m thinking about cycling in the Luberon, sticking of course to much much more gentle terrain than the Tour!
 Since I haven’t spent much time cycling in this area, I spent time this week looking into possible itineraries for recreational cyclists.
 Good news, there are a lot of options for recreational cyclists, but great news for the racing bike crowd looking for steep ascents, hills and lots of hairpin turns!
 If you’re looking to test your cycling stamina and you’re looking for a place to do it, I have a suggestion for you.

-Provence Cycling Paradise is a test center for BMC and Bergamont bikes, located on the grounds of Domaine de la Coquillade, one of the most exclusive resorts of Provence.
-I actually came upon the center while researching places to stay in Provence…one look at the website and I knew it was totally out of my price range.
+The BMC Cycling Center is a test center for BMC and Bergamont bikes, located on the grounds of La Coquillade, one of the most exclusive resorts of Provence.
+I came upon the center while researching places to stay in Provence…one look at the website and I knew it was totally out of my price range.
 By chance I clicked on “Provence Cycling Paradise”, and I discovered the information on the cycling test center.
 According to the website, visitors range from professional riders to amateurs wanting to test their skills at navigating some of the challenging circuits in the area.

 ©2013 Experience France by Bike.
 All rights reserved.